-There's a lot of great information in the Avoka Transact Documentation web site and many ways to find it.
+Welcome to the Temenos Journey platform product documentation!
+There's a lot of great information in our documentation web site and many ways to find it.
 This topic explains how the documentation is structured and how you can explore it to find what you need.

 If this is your first visit to the documentation, we suggest you reading through all of the topics in the Getting Started section.